-Few of the reports, articles, and treatises on legal opinions discuss the law firm practices to see that opinions are rendered in a proper manner.40 The ABA Section of Business Law, Committee on Legal Opinions, has recommended that law firms that deliver closing opinions should "periodically consider their policies and procedures for giving and receiving opinions and mirror changes in their practice and personnel with development in the law."41 In a survey conducted by the ABA, it is apparent that there was wide variation in law firm instruction regarding opinion committees, explanatory materials provided to firm attorneys and the extent of formal education and written guidance on this subject.42 Some, but not all, firms sought uniformity in their opinions.
+Few of the reports, articles and treatises on legal opinions discuss the law firm practices to see that opinions are rendered in a proper manner.
+Committee on Legal Opinions, ABA Section of Business Law, Law Office Opinion Practices, 60 Bus.
+Law.
+327 (2004).
+The ABA Section of Business Law, Committee on Legal Opinions, has recommended that law firms that deliver closing opinions should "periodically consider their policies and procedures for giving and receiving opinions and mirror changes in their practice and personnel with development in the law."
+Id.
+In a survey conducted by the ABA, it is apparent that there was wide variation in law firm instruction regarding opinion committees, explanatory materials provided to firm attorneys and the extent of formal education and written guidance on this subject.
+Id. at 328.
+Some, but not all, firms sought uniformity in their opinions.

-38 Committee on Legal Opinions, ABA Section of Business Law, Crossing the Threshold: Why Ask for an Opinion at All?
+&lt;sup>7 Committee on Legal Opinions, ABA Section of Business Law, Crossing the Threshold: Why Ask for an Opinion at All?
 (2007), available at http://apps.americanbar.org/buslaw/tribar/materials/20090715000003.pdf.